georgekarani/delani-studio-website/readme.md

 ### BEHAVIOR DRIVEN DEVELOPMENT
 #### An Example of how the Delani Website works:

-* Once index.html is opened on browser the home page toggle slides upwards displaying a bouncing mouse.
+* Once index.html is opened on browser the home page toggle-slides upwards displaying a bouncing mouse.

-* Second page is more information about us with services that delani studio offer.
+* Second page is more ample information (about us) with services that delani studio offers.

-* Next is What we do icons when clicked should toggle between the respective description of each icon
+* Next is undertakes in delani with "What we do" icons when clicked should toggle between the respective description of each icon

 * The portfolio page hovers with a white box that appears with the name of the project inside.

-* The email API that tells the user through a pop up that you have received their message and also thank them for contacting you.
+* The Email API that tells the user through a pop up that you have received their message and also thank them for contacting you.

 ### Live to Link Delani studio to the Website: